 What is the best thing to clean a washing machine?

-However, if you are looking for a specialist product then we can recommend the Ecoegg Washing Machine Detox Tablets.
+However, if you are looking for a specialist product, then we can recommend the Ecoegg Washing Machine Detox Tablets.
 For pet owners, you need to buy the Vamoosh washing machine cleaner as it banishes pet hairs and odours in a flash.

 3 things to consider when choosing a washing machine cleaner

-By keeping the inside of the washing machine clean, you’ll benefit from an appliance that won’t break down every few years or need a new part, which in turn saves you money and hassle in the long term.
+By keeping the inside of the washing machine clean, you’ll benefit from an appliance that won’t break down every few years or need a new part, which in turn saves you money and hassle in the long run.
 We rounded up what to look for in a good washing machine cleaner.

 1. Does it tackle limescale?

 When learning how to use a washing machine correctly, it’s important to clean the inside of it regularly in order for it to work properly.
-Not only does this deal with any unpleasant odours resulting from dampness, mould and mildew, but it will also help prevent limescale build-up, the enemy of any appliance that uses water, especially if you live in a hard water area.
+Not only does this deal with any unpleasant odours resulting from dampness, mould, and mildew, but it will also help prevent limescale build-up, the enemy of any appliance that uses water, especially if you live in a hard water area.

-2. Does it tackle odors?
+2. Does it tackle odours?

 A good washing machine cleaner will tackle odours inside the appliance caused by soap scum and grease.
 When doing laundry, even the best washing pods or laundry detergents can leave some residue on clothes, which will leave your laundry smelling fresh.